- Going Blue, Yellow or Green for Better Rest

 If you think ‘blue’, you think ‘peace and relaxation’.

 It’s the color of the bedroom that actually helps people sleep the best (and most in hours).

-Furthermore, using blue was also linked to lower blood pressure and heart rate, which may explain the longer amounts of sleep.
+Additionally, blue was also linked to lower blood pressure and heart rate, which may explain why people slept longer in blue rooms.

 Overall, these abovementioned colors turn out to create a safe and sleep-secure environment.